muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 There was a closet under the bed for storing Aurora's belongings.

-I started looking through some of it and found a set that I remember looked rather good on Aurora back in the day.
+I started looking through some of it and found a set that I remember looking rather good on Aurora back in the day.

 I took it with me and went to the washroom.